2026 United States House of Representatives elections in Florida

 The 2026 United States House of Representatives elections in Florida will be held on November 3, 2026, to elect the 28 U.S. representatives from the State of Florida, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on August 18, 2026.